 Diminutive Mediterranean members of the mint family with tiny, usually heavily scented leaves and masses of little flowers in whorls.
 Well suited to an herb garden or rock garden; prostrate, mat-forming types make good small-space groundcovers.
 Attractive to bees.
 Botanical names are constantly undergoing revision and often confusing.Thymus camphoratus

-To 1 1/2 ft. high and wide, with narrow gray-green leaves that smell like camphor.
+Grows to 1 1/2 ft. tall and wide, with narrow gray-green leaves that smell like camphor.
 Blooms in late spring, early summer; flower clusters consist of woolly, rosy purplish bracts and tiny white flowers.

-To 1 1/2 ft. high and wide, with narrow gray-green leaves that smell like camphor.
+Grows to 1 1/2 ft. tall and wide, with narrow gray-green leaves that smell like camphor.
 Blooms in lat...